sivadhulipala1999/SheetSimplify_with_RAG/README.md

 <b>Notebooks</b>: Typically used for data analysis and exploration.
 Since we are dealing with LLMs, I decided to add my understanding of different concepts to the notebooks here.
 <b>Model</b>: Contains the python file that preps and invokes the LLM.
 <b>>API</b>: Contains the flask file which exposes the endpoint to make a simple call to the LLM.
+Following are the endpoints exposed so far
+    - "/" - home page which just says "Welcome to Sheet Simplify!"
+    - "/summary/v1" - which provides a summary of the data provided as per the LLM

-There are several other folders which were not relevant to this case and hence have been omitted.
+There are several other folders from the original template which were not relevant to this case and hence have been omitted.

 # Milestones to achieve
 Since the project is ongoing, I would like to include what I am currently working on with LLMs.